maubanel/UE5-Blueprints/grouping-meshes/README.md

 ##### `Step 16.`\|`ITB`| :large_blue_diamond: :small_orange_diamond:   :small_blue_diamond:

-Now by having it as a blueprint I can just drop it in the room multiple times and rotate it in different direcions.
 I have a game object that I can instance as much as I want with the functionality I need!

 ![drop multiple blueprints in room](images/DropBlueprintInMultipleLocations.jpg)